imperva/mx-toolbox/gateway-performance-monitoring/README.md

 template.config.json
 ```

-The files should be copied to the /var/user-data/ folder on the MX.
+The files should be copied to the /var/user-data/ folder on the Gateway appliance(s).
 The .json config file should live in the same directory, as referenced in the script.

 The template.config.json file must be re-named config.json.